-We’re steering clear of cinema cameras and cameras for filmmaking in this guide, as these are geared towards a different tier of filmmaking.
-However, YouTube now supports HDR content, so you can turn your uploads into high-dynamic range 4K masterpieces with a premium film camera like the Blackmagic Pocket Cinema Camera 6K.
+We haven't included the best cinema cameras or the best cameras for filmmaking in this guide, as these are high-end pieces of kit that most YouTubers won't need.
+However, YouTube supports HDR content, so if your cinematography is really important to you, why not consider investing in a premium film camera such as the Blackmagic Pocket Cinema Camera 6K.

 One of the biggest bugbears vloggers and video makers have with Canon is the crop factor when shooting 4K on many of its cameras, but the G7 X Mark III bucks the trend – thank goodness.
 This high-end compact packs a similar body and an identical lens to the G7 X Mark II, but includes a new sensor and no 4K crop.